How to Make Grape Juice

 Making grape juice with a juicer

-1. Transfer the grapes (in batches if necessary) to your food processor or blender and blend until as smooth as you can get (this may take up to 2 minutes).
+1. Transfer the grapes (in batches if necessary) to your food processor or blender and blend until smooth (this may take up to 2 minutes).

 2. If you don’t mind a pulpy juice, enjoy it immediately as is.
 Otherwise, strain the juice through a sieve/nut milk bag first.